Curricular Practical Training Regulations for Students in F-1 Status

 Students who complete 12 or more months of full-time curricular practical training will be ineligible for optional practical training.
 To continue to be eligible for OPT you will want to make sure to do 364 days or less of full-time CPT.

 There is no fee to apply for curricular practical training.
-Processing is done in the ISA office.
+Processing is done in the ISSS office.

 The following items are needed to process an application for curricular practical training:

 A new application will be required if there is a change of employers or if the employment is to be continued beyond the current ending date.
-An updated offer letter and an updated Academic Advisor's form are required.
+An updated offer letter and an updated Assistant Dean/Academic Advisor's form are required.

-If you have additional questions regarding curricular practical training email Debbi Damico, the International Student Advisor at: email@example.com or you can call 718-862-7213 and schedule an appointment.
+If you have additional questions regarding curricular practical training email Debbi Damico, Director of International Student and Scholar Services at: email@example.com or you can call 718-862-7213 and schedule an appointment.